-All antennas have been calculated using state of the art full 3D Electromagnetic Simulation Software including the influence of the boom, bracket, baluns and connectors.
-The performance of antennas designed using these techniques are exceptional, far better than antennas designed using “wire” programs.
+All antennas have been calculated using state-of-the-art full 3D Electromagnetic Simulation Software including the influence of the boom, bracket, baluns, and connectors.
+The performance of antennas designed using these techniques is exceptional, far better than antennas designed using “wire” programs.

 - No tuning antennas

-Before dispatch, we assemble each and every antenna and test antenna characteristics.
-That means you may expect exceptionally good electrical and mechanical characteristics including low SWR across the designed range immediately after assembling.
+Before dispatch, we assemble every antenna and test antenna characteristics.
+That means you may expect excellent electrical and mechanical characteristics including low SWR across the designed range immediately after assembling.

-No need to move dipole, cut or tune any element to get perfect SWR on intended frequency range.
-Everything is pre tuned.
+No need to move the dipole, cut, or tune any element to get perfect SWR on the intended frequency range.
+Everything is pre-tuned.

 That lead also to another very important detail.
-When assemble and test each antenna is complete with all washers, nuts, bolts guy rope supports etc.
+When assembled and tested each antenna is complete with all washers, nuts, bolts guy rope supports, etc.

-When packing all parts are already on antenna without possibilities to “forget” important parts to put in the box.
-So you will always receive complete antenna what we tested just before dispatching.
+When packing all parts are already on the antenna without the possibility of “forgetting” important parts to put in the box.
+So you will always receive the complete antenna that we tested just before dispatching.